imamsyed473/PharmacyManagementSystem/README.md

 # PharmacyManagementSystem
-a simple management system for pharmacies.
+a simple management system for pharmacies using PHP.